 Student completes the Extension Request Form with their Parent/Carer and returns to the Curriculum Head of Department no more than two days later.
 The Curriculum Head of Department may contact the Head of Year, Guidance Officer or Head of Special Education Services if they have not been able to obtain evidence to warrant an extension.

-The Curriculum Head of Department communicates to the Student, Parent/Carer and Classroom Teacher that attaches the Extension Request Form and supporting documentation to the student work.
+The Curriculum Head of Department communicates to the Student, Parent/Carer and Classroom Teacher that an extension has been granted.
+Classroom Teacher attaches the Extension Request Form and supporting documentation to the student work.